-Material Weakness - Fixed Asset Listing
+Material Weakness

 The County does not maintain a fixed asset listing.
 We recommend the County maintain a fixed asset ledger.
 At a minimum the equipment records should be updated annually and contain the following data: a) department name and location; b) date of purchase; c) description of item; d) model/serial number, if applicable; e) tag number; f) quantity; g) purchase cost; h) disposition; i) estimated value, and j) fund ownership.
 Failure to properly identify equipment, or errors not being detected in a timely manner could result in difficulty processing insurance claims in the event of loss.
+This lack of accountability for the County's fixed assets resulted in incorrect balances included on the financial statements.